Skip navigation

 Course summary

-Become a nurse with MNurs Nursing (Child and Mental Health) at the University of Southampton, a course ranked 3rd in the UK and 13th in the world (QS World Rankings by Subject 2026), to shape the future of healthcare and be there when it matters.
-On your four-year integrated master's degree you'll learn how to improve the quality of life for young service users and patients with complex mental health issues.
-This programme will also prepare you to work in Child and Adolescent Mental Health Services (CAMHS) through an extensive range of placements, simulated practice in our specialist facilities, and clinical skills teaching by world-class educators and practitioners.
-To prepare you for your future role, the programme will help you to:
+About this course Become a nurse with MNurs Nursing (Child and Mental Health) at the University of Southampton, a course ranked 3rd in the UK and 13th in the world (QS World Rankings by Subject 2026), to shape the future of healthcare and be there when it matters.
+On your four-year integrated masters in Child and Mental Health Nursing, you’ll develop the skills you need to provide compassionate, family-centred care that makes a real difference to the lives of children, young people, and their families.
+You’ll be prepared to work in settings that address both physical and mental health challenges, gaining experience through an extensive range of placements in child health and mental health settings across the lifespan, through simulated practice in our specialist facilities, and through clinical skills teaching from experienced nurses who are also world-class educators and practitioners.
+Key features of the course:

-• understand the nature of health needs within a global context
+• Develop skills in assessment, decision making and managing complexity across a range of healthcare environments, and understand the nature of health needs within a global context

-You'll graduate from this course with the opportunity to register with the Nursing and Midwifery Council (NMC) as a Registered Nurse (Child) and as a Registered Nurse (Mental Health).
+• Graduate from this course with the opportunity to register with the Nursing and Midwifery Council (NMC) as a Registered Nurse (Child) and Registered Nurse (Mental Health)

 Modules